piripinui/image-detection-demo/README.md

 ``export PYTHONPATH=`pwd`:`pwd`/slim``

 Load all the Python dependencies using pip.
+Note that one of the dependencies is for the web component - you can find instructions on how to load this at http://webpy.org/.